codeashian/react-component-generator/README.md

 Create components and with this cli tool.

 ## How to use:
 Add a template folder in your project with files which will serve as "blueprints" for your generated components.
+Replace your component's name with COMPONENT_NAME in the template file.

+Template example files can be found here: [Templates](https://github.com/elinadenfina/react-component-generator/tree/master/templates)

 **Setup**